adfinis/helm-charts/docs/argocd-app-of-apps.md

   syncPolicy: {}
 ```

-Our app-of-apps charts invoke the function in their individual `Application` templates.
+Our app-of-apps charts invoke the function in their individual `Application` templates:

 ```yaml
 {{ if .Values.example.enabled }}